djmisha/event-feed/README.md

 -   refactor all code to be not so shit! lol
 -   create JS modules for more modular code
 -   add Schema for live streams
+-   fix dropdowns so that when you click one the others close

 ## New Todo Sept, 2020